 (2017)

-In the summer of 1983, Elio Perlman (Timothée Chalamet), a 17-year-old Jewish Italian-French boy, lives with his parents in Northern Italy with his mother Annella (Amira Casar), and his father Mr. Perlman (michael Stuhlbarg), a professor of archaeology.
+In the summer of 1983, Elio Perlman (Timothée Chalamet), a 17-year-old Jewish Italian-French boy, lives with his parents in Northern Italy with his mother Annella (Amira Casar), and his father Mr. Perlman (Michael Stuhlbarg), a professor of archaeology.

 Every summer, his father would invite a scholar to their house to help him with his academic paperwork.
 That summer, his father invite Oliver (Armie Hammer), a 24-year-old Jewish-American graduate student to live with the family over the summer.